delete-files-and-directories-linux

 Now, if a directory is write-protected you will be asked to confirm the deletion.

-To avoid this, especially if you are deleting a directory that contains and big number of files, you can specify the -f flag, that stands for force.
+To avoid this, especially if you are deleting a directory that contains and a big number of files, you can specify the -f flag, that stands for force.

 In the example below I’m using the chmod command to remove write permissions from testfile1.